-For the first months, the calf relied fully on her mother's milk.
+For the first months, the calf relied entirely on her mother's milk.
 She nursed intermittently throughout the day and night, with all nursing taking place underwater.

 Nursing continued up to about nine months before the calf began sampling her mother's food.
-Only months after birth, it was the size of a one-year-old bottlenose dolphin.
-At a little over over one yearvof age, the calf was completely weaned.
+Only months after birth, the calf was the size of a one-year-old bottlenose dolphin.
+At a little over one year of age, the calf was completely weaned.

 Sea Life Park is located in Hawaii on the island of Oahu.
 The world-famous marine attraction offers a variety of shows, exhibits, and educational programs for all ages.
 You can visit the Shark Cave, a 300,000–gallon aquarium with native Hawaiian sharks including sandbar sharks, whitetip reef sharks, and a blacktip reef shark.
 You can even go underwater with them.

 There is a multitude of opportunities to get close up and personal with dolphins and sea lions.
 Some of the encounters allow you to get into the water; others permit you to touch dolphins and see them without getting wet.

 Sea Life Park is open 365 days a year.
 Daily admission includes a fun-filled day of marine life shows and exhibits nestled beneath the Ko'olau mountain range overlooking Makapu'u Beach and Rabbit Island.